liniabraham0077/playwright-typescript-automation-framework-OOP/README.md

 * Ensure that node and java are installed on your machine
 * node version 20
 * java jdk (11 or above) for allure report
-* Docker needs to be installed on the machine if tests needs to be executed via docker
+* Docker needs to be installed on the machine if tests need to be executed via docker

 ## Clone the repository from Github